 In addition, Dan believes that we have no excuse to be so behind in solar energy.
 As the Sunshine State ,we should be leading the charge (no pun intended) in solar power.
 As of last year, we are fourth in the nation (behind California, Texas, and North Carolina).
 In order for this to improve we need to increase the incentives for solar.
 Since Dan will not be taking money from big corporations, it is guaranteed that he will not be bought by big energy companies like NextEra Energy and FPL.

-Health care is an issue that Dan holds close to his heart.
+Dan also understands the pain of not having health insurance.
 About 7 or 8 years ago, his mother, Holly, was having severe, undiagnosed health problems.
 When they took her to the doctor, they were told she needed to have a biopsy on her uterus in order to determine what was causing her such immense pain.
 Because she was uninsured, she couldn’t afford both the necessary biopsy and the anesthetic.
 She had no choice but to continue the procedure without the anesthetic.
 She was in so much pain that the nurse told her that the best thing she could do would be to pass out because losing consciousness would be better than enduring the pain of the biopsy.
 The results of the biopsy showed that she needed a hysterectomy as soon as possible and that without insurance it would cost close to $350,000 out of pocket.
 They also told her that they could only perform the necessary surgery if she placed a down payment of $85,000.
+Life-saving medical procedures should not bankrupt families.
+No one should have to worry about how they are going to pay to be alive.
 Dan believes that this is not an uncommon issue in an area like Pasco County.
-He believes strongly that we need someone in Tallahassee to fight for coverage for the people of not only West Pasco, but all the counties like Pasco in Florida, by expanding Medicaid.
+We need someone in Tallahassee to fight for coverage for the people of not only West Pasco, but all the counties like Pasco in Florida, by expanding Medicaid.